Create and register SOAP custom connectors in Azure Logic Apps

 A: The SOAP connector is in Preview, and is not a GA service yet.

-Q: Are there any restrictions and known issues for SOAP connector?
+Q: Are there any restrictions and known issues for a SOAP connector?

 A: Yes, see the SOAP connector restrictions and known issues.

 Q: Are there any limits for custom connectors?